pomdtr/smallweb/docs/src/hosting/vps.md

-# VPS Setup
+# VPS / Home Server

-If you're using a Debian-based VM, you can follow these steps to setup smallweb, assuming you're logged in as root.
+If you're using a Debian-based Server, you can follow these steps to setup smallweb, assuming you're logged in as root.

 These steps will also work on other distributions, but you may need to adjust the package manager commands.